 Moving to the UK as a US citizen

 American citizens can live, travel, and study in the UK for up to 6 months without a visa.
 You can’t work, so you’ll need enough money to cover yourself for this period.

 If you want to work or live permanently, you must follow the visa rules described above.
 In short, you’ll either need to invest money, have a family living in the country, or have a skilled job lined up.

-Yes, it’s rather expensive to live in the United Kingdom.
-Overall your bills will depend on your chosen location, and housing will be your most considerable expense.
+Yes, living in the United Kingdom is rather expensive.
+Overall, your bills will depend on your chosen location, and housing will be your most considerable expense.

 The cost of living in London is the highest in the country.
 Here is how London compares to other major cities when it comes to average monthly expenses:

 |Average rent||Average utility bills for a 2-bed flat||Monthly transport expenses||3-course meal for 2 people in a restaurant|